-The simulation domain includes the inferred spatial extents of the paleochannel based on the geologic framework model, and proximity to two candidate tracer injection wells (Figure 5.2).
+There are two candidate tracer injection wells near the inferred paleochannel in the GFMs (Figure 5.2 and Figure 5.3).
 The first candidate injection well is an existing well (699-49-69) with a screened interval at the water table.
 This well is currently in use as an injection well for the 200-ZP-1 OU carbon tetrachloride pump-and-treat system.
 The second candidate injection well has been identified as a potential monitoring well for fiscal year 2021 (designation MW-10A).
 The MW-10A location is presumed to be within the paleochannel between the 200 East and West Areas.
 The planned midpoint screened interval elevation is 106 m, which is within the Ringold Unit A (refer to Figure 5.1).
-While this planned screened elevation is below the paleochannel according to the geologic framework model, the screened interval is assumed to be completed within the Hanford sediments to represent the paleochannel.
+While this planned screened elevation is below the paleochannel according to the GFM, the screened interval is assumed to be completed within the Hanford sediments to represent the paleochannel.